-A number of dedicated studies and surveys undertaken onboard 'ships of opportunity', have provided data on the distribution of cetaceans in Irish waters (e.g. Northridge et al., 1995; Tasker et al., 1997; Reid et al., 2003; O Cadhla et al., 2004).
+A number of dedicated studies and surveys undertaken onboard 'ships of opportunity', have provided data on the distribution of cetaceans in Irish waters (e.g. Northridge et al., 1995; Tasker et al., 1997; Reid et al., 2003; Ó Cadhla et al., 2004; Wall et al., 2013).
 In addition, the Irish Whale and Dolphin Group (IWDG) have collected data on the distribution and relative abundance of cetaceans in Irish waters since 1991.
 The IWDG casual and constant effort sightings schemes record data mainly from land-based sightings and surveys.
+According to the IWDG's Atlas of the Distribution and Relative Abundance of Marine Mammals in Irish Offshore Waters: 2005 - 2011 16 species have had confirmed presence in the vicinity of the Corrib Field (Wall et al., 2013).
 However, many gaps in spatial and seasonal coverage still exist, especially off the northwest Irish coast and in all waters outside of the summer months.

-Table 2-1 (adapted from Clark and Charif, 1998; Berrow, 2002; RSK, 2001; O Cadhla et al., 2004; IOSEA1 (ERT, 2006); Anderwald et al., 2013; IWDG, 2014 and IUCN, 2019) summarises information on cetacean occurrence in the waters in the vicinity of the Corrib Field.
+Table 2-1 (adapted from Clark and Charif, 1998; Berrow, 2002; RSK, 2001; Ó Cadhla et al., 2004; IOSEA1 (ERT, 2006); Anderwald et al., 2013; Wall et al., 2013; IWDG, 2014 and IUCN, 2019) summarises information on cetacean occurrence in the waters in the vicinity of the Corrib Field.

 The distribution of marine mammals in Irish waters is thought to be closely linked to the distribution and seasonality of their prey.
 Baleen whales normally feed on krill and small shoaling fish.
 Accordingly, their distribution is related to oceanic features such as fronts and upwellings, and areas where prey items aggregate.
 The diet of the toothed whales (which include dolphins, beaked whales and sperm whale) consists chiefly of fish and cephalopods.
-The distribution of toothed whales is also thought to be strongly related to water depth (O' Cadhla et al., 2004).
+The distribution of toothed whales is also thought to be strongly related to water depth (Ó Cadhla et al., 2004).
 Harbour porpoises and bottlenose dolphins are primarily coastal and continental shelf based species.
 Species such as pilot whales and white-sided dolphins are predominantly found in waters overlying continental slopes and oceanic areas.
 The deep water found off the west and northwest of Ireland provides a habitat to these species, along with others such as sperm and beaked whales.
+Along with Cuvier's beaked whale, mentioned in Table 2-1, other species of beaked whales may be sighted in the deep water slope and canyon habitats of the Rockall Trough, west of the Corrib Field.
+However, sighting usually occur in unfavourable conditions and so cannot be identified to species level, although Northern bottlenose whale (Hyperoodon ampullatus), Sowerby's beaked whale (Mesoplodon bidens), True's beaked whale (Mesoplodon mirus) and Gervais' beaked whale (Mesoplodon europaeus) may be present in offshore waters (Wall et al., 2013).